PowershellScripts/PowershellScripts.github.io/articles/en/copilot/unpincopilotchat.md

-If you are just starting your journey with Copilot, remember that Copilot Chat is pinned by default for users with a Microsoft 365 Copilot license.

 Any changes you make (pin, unpin) can take up to **48 hours** to go into effect.

 Where is and what is th navigation bar?
 Well, it's the menu on the left.
 That's how Copilot looks pinned on the navigation bar: